chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/configure.md

 1. Open the MeshCore app menu
 2. Navigate to **Add Channel → Scan QR Code** (or enter the secret key manually)
 3. Enter the channel name or paste the secret key
-4. Tap **Add** — your device will derive or store the key and join the channel
+4. Tap **Add**, your device will derive or store the key and join the channel

 ### Popular Community Channels